Local ‘BikeSafe’ co-ordinators may be issued with a password to access certain secure areas on the website. Such users must:

 The classroom curriculum is based upon emergency service motorcyclist attitudes and techniques supported by information already in the public domain which can be found in Motorcycle Roadcraft – The Police Rider’s handbook to better motorcycling (ISBN 978-0-11-341143-6), Human Aspects of Police Driving (ISBN 1-901568-00-8) and The Highway Code (ISBN 978-0-11-552814-9).
 The classroom curriculum has received a Prince Michael International Road Safety Award for Innovation & Achievement.

 In England, Wales, Scotland and Ireland, ‘BikeSafe’ is, wherever possible, delivered by Police personnel, however, when appropriate and/or necessary delivery may be effected by other emergency service motorcyclists or agents suitably qualified and risk assessed.
+These such personnel are referred to as Police Service Volunteers.
 Individual Police Forces have autonomy to decide upon their local need for ‘BikeSafe’ delivery and, as a result, no guarantee is given or implied around delivery, or continuance of delivery, in any given area.
 Delivery is dependant upon the exigencies of emergency service duties at any given time or circumstances beyond our control.
 Should we be unable to provide Your workshop for any reason, we reserve the right to offer you an alternative workshop where available or a refund at our discretion.

 BikeSafe workshops may be delivered to a group of multiple clients and may be reliant on minimum numbers of attendance.
 BikeSafe retains the right to set the minimum level of attendance and may cancel any workshop where minimum numbers are not reached.